Helpful information while you decide what kind of car to rent for your fall trip to Iceland

 Information you must have while driving in the fall in Iceland

-It is important to always check the weather forecast and road conditions before starting your journey.
+It is important to always check the weather forecast and road conditions before starting your journey in Iceland, even in the fall months.
 You first stop should be the site of the Icelandic Met office (go to Station forecasts) for the weather forecast.
 Next stop is the Icelandic Road Administration for road conditions and webcams all over the country.
-I have written a blog about driving in Iceland in winter a while back and it includes info on how to use these sites.
+We have written a blog about driving in Iceland in winter which includes information on how to use these sites.
 You can find other blogs about driving in Iceland on our Information page, they contain useful info and links to good sites.

 You can also call 1777 (if problems use +354 522 1100).
 Open 8-16 in summer and 6:30-22 in winter.
 An English answering machine with similar road information is in phone number 1778.